Archive | Chocolate RSS feed for this section

 IMG_8377

 My brother, cookie aficionado, tells me that these are his favorite chocolate chip cookies.
-This is no small amount of praise, since my brother just might be the world’s foremost expert on chocolate chip cookies.
-On more than one occasion, I have given him chocolate chip cookies as a birthday or Christmas gift, and the reception those cookies received was nothing short of rhapsodic.
+My brother just might be the world’s foremost expert on chocolate chip cookies, and on more than one occasion, I have given him chocolate chip cookies as a birthday or Christmas gift, and the reception those cookies received was nothing short of rhapsodic.
 It was like watching a person being greeted by a heavenly specter.
 Or, you know, by really, really good chocolate chip cookies.

 IMG_8385